tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 # Non-Ephemeral Diffie Hellman {#non-ephemeral}

-Clients MUST NOT offer non-ephemeral DH cipher suites in TLS 1.2 connections.
-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
-This includes all cipher suites listed in the table in {{appendix-dh}}.
+Clients MUST NOT offer non-ephemeral FFDH cipher suites in TLS 1.2 connections.
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support FFDH {{!RFC8446}}.)
+This includes all cipher suites listed in the table in
+{{appendix-dh}}.

 Clients SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.2 connections.
-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support ECDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.

 # Ephemeral Finite Field Diffie Hellman {#dhe}

-Clients and servers MAY offer fully ephemeral FFDHE cipher suites in TLS 1.2 connections (TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}), under the following conditions:
+Clients and servers MAY offer fully ephemeral FFDHE cipher suites in TLS 1.2 connections under the following conditions:

 1. Clients and servers MUST NOT reuse ephemeral DHE public keys across TLS connections for all existing (and future) TLS versions.
 Doing so invalidates forward secrecy properties of these connections.
 For DHE, such reuse may also lead to vulnerabilities such as those used in the {{Raccoon}} attack.
+See
-See {{sec-considerations}} for related discussion.
+{{sec-considerations}} for related discussion.

 2. The group is one of the following well-known groups described in {{!RFC7919}}: ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192.

+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.
+TLS 1.3 satisfies the second point above {{!RFC8446}} and is not vulnerable to the {{Raccoon}} Attack.)

-We note that previously, supporting the broadest range of clients would have required supporting either RSA key exchange, or 1024-bit FFDHE.
-This is no longer the case, and it is possible to support most clients released since circa 2015 using 2048-bit FFDHE, or more modern key exchange methods, and without RSA key exchange {{server_side_tls}}.
+We note that, previously, supporting the broadest range of clients would have required supporting either RSA key exchange or 1024-bit FFDHE.
+This is no longer the case, and it is possible to support most clients released since circa 2015 using 2048-bit FFDHE or more modern key exchange methods, and without RSA key exchange {{server_side_tls}}.

-The above requirements apply to all cipher suites listed in the table in {{appendix-dhe}}.
+All the cipher suites that do not meet the above requirements are listed in the table in {{appendix-dhe}}.

 # RSA {#rsa}

 Clients and servers MUST NOT offer RSA cipher suites in TLS 1.2 connections.
-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.).
-This includes all cipher suites listed in the table in {{appendix-rsa}}.
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}, and TLS 1.3 does not support static RSA {{!RFC8446}}.)
+This includes all cipher suites listed in the table in
+{{appendix-rsa}}.
 Note that these cipher suites are already marked as not recommended in the "TLS Cipher Suites" registry.

 # IANA Considerations

 This document makes no requests to IANA.
 Note that all cipher suites listed in
 {{rsa}} and in {{non-ephemeral}} are already marked as not recommended in the "TLS Cipher Suites" registry.

 # Security Considerations {#sec-considerations}